opis/opis.github.io/_projects/routing/5.x/02-routing-101.md

 ]);
 ```

-Pattern's segments can be tagged and then replaced with regex expressions by enclosing them with a start tag marker and
+Pattern's segments can be tagged and then replaced with regex expressions by enclosing them with a start marker and
-an end tag marker.
-The text enclosed by the markers represents the tag's name and acts as an identifier for that specific
+an end marker.
+The text enclosed by the markers represents the placeholder's name and acts as an identifier for that specific
 segment.

 ```php